Susanna Coffey: Life

 Coffey was born in New London, Connecticut in 1949.
 She received a Bachelor of Fine Art degree magna cum laude from the University of Connecticut in 1977 and a Master of Fine Arts degree from the Yale School of Art in 1982.

 Coffey's work investigates normative values of beauty and gender asking questions like "What is a beautiful appearance?
 Why do conventionally gendered images involve caricature?
 Can inchoate feeling-states be adequately portrayed?"

 Coffey is best known for her paintings of heads―often self-portraits, such as her Self Portrait, Versace (Canal) Scarf in the collection of the Honolulu Museum of Art.
 Like many of her paintings, this 1996 self-portrait is a frontal view, lit from behind.
 Hearne Pardee describes her practice in the Brooklyn Rail:

 Collections

 Coffey's work is held at a wide range of institutions, including Akron Art Museum in Akron, Ohio, Yale University Art Gallery, the Danforth Art Museum in Framingham MA, the Art Institute of Chicago in Chicago, the Brauer Museum of Art in Valparaiso, Indiana, the Davis Museum and Cultural Center at Wellesley College in Wellesley, Massachusetts, the Honolulu Museum of Art in Honolulu, Hawaii, the Minneapolis Institute of Arts in Minneapolis, Minnesota, the National Academy of Design in New York City, the Rockford Museum in Rockford, Illinois, the Weatherspoon Art Gallery in Greensboro, North Carolina and the Williams College Museum of Art in Williamstown, Massachusetts.

 Awards

-Susanna Coffey has received awards from the National Endowment for the Arts and the Louis Comfort Tiffany Foundation, a Guggenheim Fellowship, a residency at the Rockefeller Foundation Bellagio Center, and the Marie Walsh Sharpe Foundation Studio Program Award.
+Susanna Coffey has received awards from the National Endowment for the Arts and the Louis Comfort Tiffany Foundation.
+Coffey received a Guggenheim Fellowship, a Hirshhorn Museum and Sculpture Garden Artist x Artist award, a residency at the Rockefeller Foundation Bellagio Center, the Aeschylus Medal awarded by the city of Eleusis Greece, and the Marie Walsh Sharpe Foundation Studio Program Award.
+Coffey has received honorary degrees from The University of Connecticut School of Fine Art and the Lyme Academy of Fine Arts.